caelan-a/dds_interface/README.md

 `cmake --build . --config=<Debug|Release>`

 ## Using Static Library in Projects
+On Windows, a bundled library will be produced which will remove the need to link core rti libs.
+On UNIX, the ar binary does not support this (doesnt create index).
+Support will need to be added (See (here)[https://stackoverflow.com/questions/54249128/ar-command-does-not-produce-index-when-combining-static-libraries])
+As a result, core rti libs will need to be linked.
+These are conveniently exported into the build/out folder
 ### Debug
 1. To use DDSInterface in external projects, the following should be done:
 * Add link library `dds_interface_debug.lib` to linker